 The BLS projects the number of drafting jobs to decline by 4% between 2019 and 2029.
 However, some areas are still projected to grow, including jobs focused on electrical and electronics drafting.

-Skills Gained in a Drafting Program
+Skills Gained With a Drafting Degree

-- Much of a drafter's job involves using design software to create technical drawings.
+Most of a drafter's job involves using design software to create technical drawings.
 Depending on their area of specialization, drafters may create technical plans for electronic circuitry, bridges, or buildings.
 Drafting programs give students the opportunity to gain practical experience with multiple CAD software tools, including AutoCAD, Revit, and SolidWorks.

-- Drafters need strong math skills to calculate weights, angles, volumes, and costs.
+Drafters need strong math skills to calculate weights, angles, volumes, and costs.
 Building on their high school algebra and basic geometry classes, drafting students often take courses in technical mathematics, descriptive geometry, and general physics.
-They may also study calculus to prepare for entering a bachelor's program in engineering.
+They may also study calculus to prepare for a bachelor's program in engineering.

 - Interpersonal Communication

-- Students in drafting programs learn to analyze issues and generate solutions.
+Students in drafting programs learn to analyze issues and generate solutions.
 For example, an electronics drafter may need to determine why a wiring system simulation fails to deliver power to all parts of a building.
 By addressing flaws during the design process, drafters help ensure safety and efficiency.

 - Technical Writing

-- Drafters primarily develop visual plans.
+Drafters primarily develop visual plans.
 However, they often must create instructions, annotations, and other written content for engineers, builders, and repair technicians.
 In addition to general education coursework in English composition, many community college drafting programs feature classes in technical writing and communication.